Tanya Reinhart: Political activism

 Reinhart was an outspoken critic both of Israel's invasion and occupation of Lebanon and its occupation of the Palestinian territories after 1967, the latter of which she came to regard as worse than Apartheid.
 She was active in organizing solidarity campaigns with her Palestinian colleagues at Bir Zeit University.
 Her position was that Israel should abandon the West Bank and Gaza:

 Israel should withdraw immediately from the territories occupied in 1967.
 The bulk of Israeli settlers (150,000 of them) are concentrated in the big settlement blocks in the center of the West bank.
 These areas cannot be evacuated over night.
 But the rest of the land (about 90%–96% of the West bank and the whole of the Gaza strip) can be evacuated immediately.
 Many of the residents of the isolated Israeli settlements that are scattered in these areas are speaking openly in the Israeli media about their wish to leave.
 It is only necessary to offer them reasonable compensation for the property they will be leaving behind.
 The rest — the hard-core "land redemptions" fanatics — are a negligible minority that will have to accept the will of the majority.

 Reinhart pointed out that immediate withdrawal would still leave under debate between six and ten percent of the West Bank with the large settlement blocks, as well as the issues of Jerusalem and the right of return, and maintains that these should be the subject of "serious peace negotiations".

 In 2002, Reinhart was heavily criticized in Israel for signing a European petition calling for a moratorium on European support of Israeli academia in protest of Israel's Palestinian policies.
 She expressed sympathy and understanding for her colleagues who opposed such measures but insisted that:

 It is not easy for an Israeli academic to support the calls for boycott of Israeli academic institutions these days.
 Like any other segment of the Israeli society, the universities are paying the price of Israel's war against the Palestinians, with severe budget cuts and deteriorating research conditions.
 A freeze of the EU funds would, no doubt, make things even tougher.
 It is therefore understandable that the Israeli academia is mobilising its forces to attack any such boycott attempt.
 Understandable, but not just.

 The same year, she also published a book, Israel/Palestine: How to End the War of 1948, in which she analyzed what she saw as the breakdown during the preceding three years of constructive engagement over the Palestinian issue and the hardening of the Israeli position.

-Reinhart gave the 2006 Edward Said Memorial Lecture at Adelaide University.
+Reinhart gave the 2006 Edward Said Memorial Lecture at the University of Adelaide.

 Saying she could no longer live in Israel due to its treatment of Palestinians in the Occupied Territories, Reinhart moved to New York in December 2006.

 Tanya Reinhart was married to Israeli poet and translator Aharon Shabtai.
 Reinhardt was an anti-Zionist and was considered more radical in her political views than many other left-wing activists.